Hear this right…. Here!

 Onramp to I-278s; New Jersey, Goethals across I-95 to Elizabeth, NJ & Staten Island NY

-You are surrounded by miles of salt marsh which were once considered useless except as a dump yard for New York City’s garbage.
-Now we know New Jersey’s salt marshes are in fact an essential nursery for many species of commercial fish like stripe bass and flounder as well as hundreds of species of wading birds like egrets and herons.
+Speaking of family, you are surrounded by miles of salt marsh which were once considered useless except as a dump yard for New York City’s garbage.
+Now we know New Jersey’s salt marshes --especially here in the town of Fresh Kills New Jersey -- are in fact an essential nursery for many families of commercial fish like striped bass and flounder as well as hundreds of species of wading birds like egrets and herons.

 In reality there are many mob bodies buried out there since much of the show's inspiration derived from true life.
 Just look around.
 How hard is it to hide a body in all that swamp?